Vohiro/airbnb-clone-project/README.md

 GET /reviews/{review_id}/ - Retrieve a specific review PUT /reviews/{review_id}/ - Update a specific review DELETE /reviews/{review_id}/ - Delete a specific review

+### Database Design Overview
+- Key entities required for the project, such as
+    - Users
+    - Properties
+    - Bookings
+    - Reviews
+    - Payments

+ - Entity relatonship
+    - a user can have multiple properties
+    - a booking belongs to a property

+### API Security Overview
+- Key security measures that will be implemented
+    - Authentication: protecting user data
+    - Authorization: protecting user data
+    - Rate limiting: securing payments

+### CI/CD Pipeline Overview
+- Automated pipelines for testing and deploying code changes
+    - Docker

+This backend will support various functionalities required to mimic the core features of Airbnb, ensuring a smooth experience for users and hosts.